ptaconet/getremotedata/README.md

 Data of interest for a specific study are usually heterogeneous (various sources, formats, etc.).
-Downloading long time series of several environmental data using “formal” ways (e.g. through web portals) might be time consuming and long (especially in regions with slow connections).
+Downloading long time series of several environmental data “manually” (e.g. through user-friendly web portals) is time consuming and is not reproducible.
 In addition, data downloaded manually might cover quite large areas, or include many dimensions (e.g. the multiple bands for a MODIS product).
 If your aera of interest is smaller or if you do not need all the dimensions, why donwloading the whole dataset ?
 Whenever possible (i.e. made possible by the data provider - check section [Behind the scenes… how it works](#Behind%20the%20scenes...%20how%20it%20works)), `getRemoteData` enables to download the data strictly for your region and dimensions of interest.

+**When should you use `getRemoteData` ? **

+You might have a deeper look at `getRemoteData` if you recognize yourself in one or more of the following points :

+  - work at a local to regional spatial scale ;
+  - are interested in importing long climatic / environmental time-series ;
+  - have a slow internet connection ;
+  - care about the digital environmental impact of your work.

-`getRemoteData` also enables the downloading of less-famous or non environmental / climatic data.
-Those are data that I use in my personal work.
+`getRemoteData` is developed in the frame of Phd project, and the sources of data implemented in the package are hence those that I use in my work.
+Sources of data are mostly environmental / climatic data, but not exclusively.

 Other relavant packages : -
 [`getSpatialData`](http://jxsw.de/getSpatialData/) - \[`MODIS`\] and